galenddavis/Unstructable/README.md

 # README
 <h1 align="center">Unstructable</h1>

+Unstructable is a DIY site that allows users to create and share projects with others.
+Users can build out step by step instructions as well as comment on, and discuss other's projects.

 ___

-## Description

-Unstructable is a working clone of the website [Instructables](https://www.instructables.com/) which allows users to create and share DIY projects with others.
-Users can build out step by step instructions and discuss both their own work as well as others'.

 ![alt text](https://github.com/galenddavis/project_images/blob/main/unstructable/splash%20page.png "Unstructable Splash Page")